-Chicago is home to the third largest schooling district in the USA.
-The standard of education and schools in Chicago is variable, ranging from excellent to dismal.
-Nevertheless, there is a wide range of options for parents to choose from when it comes to educating their children in the Windy City.
+Chicago is home to one of the largest school districts in the USA.
+The standard of education and schools in Chicago is variable, with some schools being excellent while others fall well below standard.
+Nevertheless, there's a wide range of options for parents to choose from when it comes to educating their children in the Windy City.

 Public schools in Chicago

 Public schools are largely attended based on school zones, decided by address.
 Parents should visit the schools and talk to the school board to explore their options before their children attend.
-The better public schools tend to be in the more affluent areas of the city, and choosing the right neighbourhood in relation to good schools is a crucial aspect of a move to Chicago.
+The better public schools tend to be in the more affluent areas of the city, and choosing the right neighbourhood in relation to good public schools is a crucial aspect of a move to Chicago.

 Parents also have the option of sending their child to a charter or magnet school in Chicago.
 These schools have more flexibility in terms of their academic programmes and curricula.
 They also have their own admission requirements which may differ from mainstream public schools.
 In most cases, they are also not subject to the same attendance boundaries, so enrolment is open to children from all over the city.